 The Fall Fair is usually held the third Saturday of August at the Ag Hall Fairgrounds.
 It is organized by the Agricultural Society but the Lions are involved with a Bingo, the setup and tear-down of tables, chairs and tents as well as the cooking of hot dogs and hamburgers.

-The Salmon BBQ is held on the Sunday of the Labor Day Weekend.
-The Lions buy and prepare Salmon meals as well as chicken for those who prefer an alternative.
+The Fall BBQ is held on the Sunday of the Labor Day Weekend.
+The Lions serve a delicious locally prepared meal which includes a vegetarian option.
+In the past salmon and chicken were on the menu, but due to cost and sustainability concerns, we are expanding the manu.
+This year (2021) we are serving pulled pork and a lentil-based vegetarian option.
 The meal costs $20 and involves most of the Lions members in one capacity or another.
 We set up all of the tents, tables and chairs on the Saturday and take-down at 5:00 on the Sunday.
 It is usually the new President and his partner who are the coordinators of the event but they get a great deal of help from outgoing president as well as others who have been involved over the years.
-Beginning in 2018 meal tickets for the BBQ will be sold in the weeks before Labour day at Mayne Mall.
+We follow COVID-safe practices.

 If you have arrived late in previous years to find us sold out this is your chance to get a meal guarantee by getting your meal ticket early.
 We will try our best to accommodate late comers but no guarantees.